SoloLeveling94/Project_2/README.md

   - Create a script (web scraping) to extract some book's informations with beautifulsoup 4 and write it in a file CSV for each category

 # Setup
-  -Create your repetory, download the file .py and requirements.txt -Create your virtual environement python3 -m venv env -Execute source env/bin/activate
+  - Create your repetory, download the file .py and requirements.txt
+  - Create your virtual environement python3 -m venv env
+  - Execute source env/bin/activate
-  -Execute pip install -r requirements.txt
+  - Execute pip install -r requirements.txt
-  -Execute python3 script.py to use it
+  - Execute python3 script.py to use it